 - Sony a7III – How I Setup for Photos & Videos | Setup Guide and Menu Settings by Jason Vong

 - Camera Settings for Shooting Portraits – Sony Alpha a7lll, A7RIII and A9 by Mark Galer’s Alpha Creative Skills

 - How to Set Up and Configure your new Sony a7III by Paul Gero

 - Camera Settings for Shooting Action – Sony Alpha A7RIII and A7III by Mark Galer’s Alpha Creative Skills

 - Guide to Sony a7 III Camera Menu Settings Hacks by Brian Smith

 Custom Key Configuration

-Here are my current Sony a7 III Custom Button/Key Assignments for faster access to change or toggle settings.
+The following are the Sony a7 III Custom Button/Key Assignments I use for faster access to change or toggle settings.